 - 34.1.
-Council is committed to transparency in decision making and, in accordance with the Act, Council and Delegated Committee Meetings are open to the public and the community are able to attend. - 34.2.
+Council is committed to transparency in decision making and, in accordance with the Act, Council and Delegated Committee Meetings are open to the public and the municipal community are able to attend either physically or electronically. - 34.2.
 Meetings will be streamed live through Council's website at www.strathbogie.vic.gov.au and continue to be made available to the public after the meeting is closed through its social media pages. - 34.3.
 As outlined in the purpose of these Governance Rules, Council meetings are held for Council to make its decisions - 34.4.
-At each meeting there is an opportunity for members of the public to ask questions of the Council.
+At each meeting there is an opportunity for members of the municipal community to ask questions of the Council.
 Assistance will be available for any community member seeking or requiring support to write their question(s). - 34.5.
 Petitioning is a long-established process for members of the community to demonstrate community support for a request or views on a matter, and for that request or view to be presented directly to Council. - 34.6.
 The rights of persons that may be affected by Council's decisions will be given the opportunity to make a verbal submission to an item listed on the agenda. - 34.7.
 Council meetings are recorded and broadcasted to the public, including community questions and submissions. - 34.8.
 Community members participating in Council meetings through any of these pathways are required to show their faces when presenting, whether participating in person or remotely.
 The Chair may waive this requirement.
+Community members wishing to present their questions remotely should contact Council at least 24 hours prior to the meeting to ensure their electronic link will work. - 34.9.
+It will remain the responsibility of the person attending electronically to ensure that they have the required access and environment suitable for electronic communications